Oil Based Liquid Wipe-On Penetrating Wood Stains

-Oil based Wood Stains are made from the highest quality oils, resins, and pigments to insure your finishing project will be an easy and rewarding experience.
+Oil Based Wood Stains are made from the highest quality oils, resins, and pigments to ensure your finishing project will be an easy and rewarding experience.

 TIPS BEFORE YOU START

 - Stir stains well before and during use.